Emergency Dentist Goodlettsville

 Maintain a Nutritious Diet

 Believe it or not, your diet has a significant impact on your oral health.
-Eating an excess amount of sugary, starchy, or acidic foods can increase your chances of developing severe decay, gum disease, or another oral infection.
+Eating an excess amount of sugary, starchy, or acidic foods can increase your chances of developing severe decay, periodontal disease, or another oral infection.
 That’s why it’s best to limit your intake of those items and stick to a diet full of nutrient-rich foods, such as fresh fruits, vegetables, whole grains, lean proteins, and dairy products.

 Protect Your Teeth Against Oral Injuries